yantrab/nosql-normalizer/README.md

 # suppressJS
 Suppress json object to speed rest api, by removing duplicate entities

-## What suppressJS do
+## What suppressJS does
 If you are using nosql database, and your table is look like this, so do suppress of this json, exlude all entities to a nother store object.
-See here see the result.
+See here the result.

 ## Why should i use this package

+1. decrease response size, in my example, 674 kb became to 140kb;
+   end response time  53ms became to 33ms.
+2. decrease memory size, if you store the object in memory, using suppress and de-supress, does decrease  memory size dramaticaly. in my exmple, 755780B became to 189296B.

 # Usage
 install by npm